 We invest in our employees through a suite of programs to develop their talent and skills as our business grows.
-Over the past year, this intentional approach to talent development has led to us being able to promote 16% of our global workforce.
-We have implemented "Leading at Z," our leadership development program aligned to our core leadership principles through four pillars-building great teams, driving for results, demonstrating ownership and role modeling the Zscaler values.
+Over the past year, this intentional approach to talent development has led to us being able to promote 22% of our global workforce.
+We operate a program called "Leading at Z" that establishes clear expectations, enables measurement and feedback, and ensures that our people managers have access to the development programming which helps them to live by our leadership principles.
 In addition, new employees in our customer care and success teams are enrolled in structured sales training to complete internal certifications.
-Our technical teams have access to live and online training resources and participate in frequent company tech talks where trainings on best practices and latest developments are shared.
-In 2021, we launched "Zscaler Elevate," our mentorship program to connect employees at all levels with leaders to guide their career and personal growth.
+Our technical teams have access to live and online training resources and participate in frequent company tech talks where training on best practices and latest developments are shared.
+In 2021, we launched "Zscaler Elevate," our internal mentorship program to support employee career and personal growth; we now have more than 450 employees engaged as mentors, mentees or both.